Skip to content

 discussions and downloading releases--require [adherence to the

-Maintenance Fee](./EULA.txt).
+Maintenance Fee](./OSMFEULA.txt).

 To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/<YOURORGNAME>).

-4. Add the EULA to your project
+4. Add the OSMF EULA to your project

-5. Add the EULA to your package
+5. Add the OSMF EULA to your package

 .NET Example